thecoachakpan/ikor-apiconf-2026/README.md

 ## ⚠️ Limitations

 - **Windows Native APIs:** Active application title checking and DPI scaling calculations utilize Windows Win32 APIs, making the full featureset exclusive to Windows.
-- **API Dependencies:** Dictation and ScribePro require an active internet connection to communicate with Groq/Gemini cloud endpoints.
+- **API Dependencies:** Dictation and ScribePro require an active internet connection to communicate with Deepgram or Groq cloud endpoints.
 If offline, the application falls back to a local Whisper engine (which runs slower depending on local hardware capabilities).
 - **Sandbox Environment:** Monnify transaction verification is simulated.
 Production deployments require a fully verified Monnify merchant profile and KYC.

 ---